artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 You should consider what you think are qualities that you bring to the table, for some job applications I have submitted both a resume and a design portfolio.
 If you are particularly proud of your design work, perhaps find a way to include your app store screenshots and branding, or make your portfolio distinctive via design.

+Finally, consider that this is a document someone else will have to read.
+A dense document full of long descriptions and wordy titles is tough to read.
+Spend some time on making it as readable and easily digestible as possible.

 ##### On Representing Myself